texttest/website_2/_how_to_guides/filter_varying_output.md

 ## Solution 1 - filter the timestamps and process ids

-In your config file for the tested application, you can use an entry "run_dependent_text" like this:
+In your config file for the tested application, add an entry like this:

-	[run_dependent_text]
+	[scrubbers]
 	stdout:^\d{4}-\d{2}-\d{2} \d{2}:\d{2}:\d{2},\d{3}{REPLACE timestamp}
 	stdout:(process_id)=\d+{REPLACE \1=1234}